justinkjchang/ApartmentHunt/README.md

 This project is a simple web application that will help visualize the pros and cons of various apartments, including distance to work, rent price per month, sq. ft., etc. It's built using [AngularJS](http://angularjs.org/), and took advantage of [simple angular seed](https://github.com/reinaldo13/simple-angular-seed), which is a basic skeleton for general AngularJS applications.

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly start your angular webapp projects.

-The seed contains a sample AngularJS application.
-It is all HTML, JS and CSS.
-It doesn't install anything else in your dev environment, so no dependencies!
-I did this on purpose so you have control over your web server, test and dev tools, etc.

-The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started

 Simply clone the ApartmentHunt repository